cassi10/ibcarr/README.md

 ## TODO

-### Setup projects board or something alike to track tasks and ideas (that's ironic).

-### Add precommit script to lint project using Husky or something like that.
+### Add precommit script to lint project using Husky or something like that

 ```text
 todolist -> user_uid -> todos -> todo_uid